Location: On BC Highway 16, 370 kilometers

 Smithers Secondary School Wall Art

-Smithers must be quite a fine place to live.
+Smithers must be quite a fine town to live in.
 It

 sure was a neat place to visit.